suloku/gcmm/readme.txt

 * Tantric for pointing out that official memory cards won't work on wii mode, which encouraged me to continue gcmm as all my previous efforts where in vane due to using an official card for the testing.
 * tueidj, for his patches and very useful information and support.
 Official memory cards work due to his work.
 * dronesplitter for banner and icon implementation
-* PlabloACZ and Picachu025 for updating the source.
+* PlabloACZ and Picachu025 for updating the source on 2011 after I forgot about GCMM.
 * Nano(Excelsiior), for inspiring me to finally working again on GCMM
 * bm123456 and themanuel for beta testing and support
+* DacoTaco for libogc compatibility changes
+* Extrems for many libogc bugfixes, gcloader and sd2sp2 support in libogc, libfat updates and improvements
+* f3bandit for beta testing, specially gcloader support

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                                                               ·oø×O0|